serverless/serverless/docs/providers/azure/cli-reference/invoke.md

 - `--path` or `-p` The path to a json file with input data to be passed to the invoked function.
 This path is relative to the root directory of the service.
 - `--data` or `-d` Stringified JSON data to be used as input to the function

-You can also run `invoke local` to invoke a locally running function app or `invoke apim` to invoke a function via the configured APIM endpoint.
+You can also run `invoke local` to invoke a locally running service or `invoke apim` to invoke a function via the configured APIM endpoint.

 ## Provided lifecycle events